sgoodrickjr/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+Stateful class components have state, and stateless functional components do not.
+To build a stateful class component, you need to have a constructor and super to bring in props and initialize state (which can be extended via React.Component).

 2. Describe the different phases of the component lifecycle.

+componentDidMount is like birth and is called after a component is rendered and elements are put into the DOM, componentDidUpdate is like growth because it gets called after a component's props or state are updated, and componentWillUnmount is like death and it is called when a component is unmounted from the DOM.

 3. Demonstrate an understanding of class component lifecycle methods.

+When we first load the page, a component gets mounted.
+When we change the component's state or props, it gets re-rendered in the updating phase.
+When we unmount a component it is being taken out of the DOM and the state returns to it's initial state.

 4. Define stateful logic.

+Stateful logic is any code that uses state, but in the case of hooks it is defined as a behaviour created with the use of one or more hooks.
+If you need to use a lifecycle hook in your components, you use stateful logic.
+For instance, with Instagram they use stateful logic to keep posts loaded before you scroll on them.
+Using stateful logic effectively gives a better, faster experience to the user because they aren't left waiting for things to load.

 5. Describe how to test a React component with React Testing Library.

+There is end-to-end testing, integration testing, and unit testing.
+To use the React Testing Library you need to have some kind of expectation, a matcher, and a way to render the test ie: querying the whole app, using a matcher like getByText, and using a regular expression to search for the text upon render.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.